soumyajit4419/Portfolio/README.md

 My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.vercel.app</a> built with **React.js** and hosted with **Vercel**.
 It aslo uses a Node.JS RESTful API backend for some additional features.

+### Features

+📖 Multi-Page Layout

+🎨 Styled with React-Bootstrap and Css with easy to customize colors

+📱 Fully Responsive

 ### TL;DR

-This site is not developed for the purpose of being used as a template.<br/>
 You can fork this repo to modify and make changes of your own.
 Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
 Thanks!

+### 👨🏻‍💻 Getting Started

+Clone down this repository.
+You will need `node.js` and `git` installed globally on your machine.

 ### 🛠 Installation and Setup Instructions

-Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.

 1. Installation: `npm install`